ronankonishi/skin-detector/README.md

 ## Current Status

-The program in its basic state is complete.
+* The program in its basic state is complete.

-The next step is to perform tests and optimize the neural network.
+* The next step is to perform tests and optimize the neural network.

-I also plan to implement a script that automatically downloads the database of images used for training and testing the network. (isic-archive.com).
+* I also plan to implement a script that automatically downloads the database of images used for training and testing the network. (isic-archive.com).

-I also plan to implement an automatic file distibutor, which will take the data from a single database and randomly sort the data into a training and testing file.
+* I also plan to implement an automatic file distibutor, which will take the data from a single database and randomly sort the data into a training and testing file.

-Smartphone compatibiltiy is still under development.
+* Smartphone compatibiltiy is still under development.
 I plan to make it Android compatible first, and later expand to other operating systems.

+## Compatibility
-Currently only tested on Windows Operating System
+* Currently only tested on Windows Operating System

-Currently only tested on IntelliJ IDEA IDE
+* Currently only tested on IntelliJ IDEA IDE

 ## Prerequisites